saldestella/programming-2/README.md

 # programming-2
-This repo contain activities that IO;
+This repo contain activities that I've finished for Programming 2;